Are You a Restaurant Server Who Has Not Been Paid Minimum Wage in Georgia?

 Are you being underpaid?
 Here’s what you can do

 If you think you are being paid inadequately and unfairly, we might as well add to your knowledge that you are not the only one out there.
-This is but a sad reality that a lot of restaurants, hotels, and cafés in Georgia, Atlanta are intentionally violating the minimum wage and overtime criteria set by the FLSA.
+This is but a sad reality that a lot of restaurants, hotels, and cafés in Georgia, and Atlanta are intentionally violating the minimum wage and overtime criteria set by the FLSA.
 To make things worse, most servers choose to stay silent about this injustice due to the fear of losing their job.
-This encourages their employers to exploit their employees even more – and despite your best tries to make an earning sufficient to make ends meet, you are only paid for a fraction of the fair compensation.
+This encourages their employers to exploit their employees even more – and despite your best tries to make an earning sufficient to make ends meet, you are only paid a fraction of the fair compensation.

 Overtime is a fundamental right of hourly employees.
-If you feel your employer is not paying you fairly or is taking part of or all of your earned tips, we suggest you to take appropriate action.
-At The Vaughn Law Firm, we have a team of experience overtime and wage attorneys that are well-versed with all federal and state laws governing wages and overtime for hourly employees.
+If you feel your employer is not paying you fairly or is taking part of or all of your earned tips, we suggest you take appropriate action.
+At The Vaughn Law Firm, we have a team of experienced overtime and wage attorneys who are well-versed with all federal and state laws governing wages and overtime for hourly employees.
 We will set up a free and confidential consultation where our attorneys will look into your case and figure out a way for you to claim and receive your due overtime wages.
-We have a vast experience in handling overtime wage claims and will help you settle your wage dispute in the most effective and rewarding way.
+We have vast experience in handling overtime wage claims and will help you settle your wage dispute in the most effective and rewarding way.

 If you are a restaurant worker who is not being paid fair wages, and you would like to speak to a qualified attorney, please contact the Vaughn Law Firm at 877-615-9495.